weaverryan/sfInlineObjectPlugin/README.markdown

 -------

 The parsing of strings is done via regular expressions and can drastically hurt performance for large text.
-For that reason, the parsing of strings can be cached.
+For that reason, caching is made to be easy and harmless.

-    $text = 'The price of "My Product": [product:my-product display=price].';
-    $cacheKey = 'product_price_description';

-    $parser = new sfInlineObjectParser();
-    echo $parser->parse($text, $cache_key);

-The parsing of the string will occur once and then be cached.
-Only the string parsing is cached, so if the inline object itself refers to a dynamic object, it won't cause any problems.
-In other words, there's probably not a good reason to NOT use this.

-To configure the cache, edit your `app.yml` file:
+Caching is enabled by defalt, but can be configures via your `app.yml` file:

     all:
       inline_object: